 General advantages and disadvantages of removable retainers.

-Their biggest advantage is also a disadvantage.
+a) Their biggest advantage is also a disadvantage.

 Just as their name implies, removable retainers can be taken out.
 You can remove them when you eat, brush and floss, or during those times when wearing them is not required.
-Of course, this also means that they can be lost or simply not worn.
-No retainer can perform its intended function if it is not in place.

-Removable appliances can cause excessive salivation.
+b) Removable appliances may cause excessive salivation.

 Wearing anything in your mouth may trick it into producing extra saliva.

 That's because, to our bodies, having something in our mouth is usually a sign that a meal is coming.
 So in response to wearing your retainer, it will start to produce the extra saliva it thinks it will need for the upcoming "meal."

 This isn't much of a problem for most people.
 And over time, your body should return to normal as it realizes that the extra saliva isn't required.

 Full menu for topic Dental Braces -

 - Removable aligner systems - (Invisalign®, ClearCorrect®, Simpli 5®)